strong-config/node/README.md

 ## Schema Validation

-TODO: intro and incentives to write a schema for configs

 Besides writing config files, you can define a schema file which can be used to validate your configs.
 The schema file must be written in JSON according to the [`json-schema`](https://json-schema.org/) standard.
 To get started, you can have